webplatform/docs/apis/appcache/ApplicationCache/index.md

 }}
 {{Standardization_Status|W3C Editor's Draft}}
 {{API_Name}}
 {{Summary_Section|The '''Application Cache''' (AppCache) lets web-based applications run offline.
 Developers can specify resources for the browser to cache, making them available to the application even if no connection can be made to the server.
-These resources load and work correctly even if users click the refresh button when they are offline.
+These resources load and work correctly even if users click the refresh button when they are offline.}}
+{{API_Object

-An application cache provides the following benefits:
+|Overview=An application cache provides the following benefits:

 * Offline browsing: users can navigate a site or use a web application although they are offline
 * Speed: cached resources are local, and therefore load faster
 * Reduced server load: the browser only downloads resources that have changed from the server.
 }}
-{{API_Object}}
 {{Examples_Section
 |Not_required=No
 |Examples=